ray17n/smart_reservations/README.md

     - after submitting, add more info to the message to the client.
     - align total amount to the right.
     - improve internal storage data when submitting a new reservation.
+    - improve workflow when creating a new reservation with an admin account.
   - Accommodation units:
     - create an automatic alias accommodation_units/*,
     - show a calculated rate sample applying the multiplier rate.
   - Rates per night.
 Improve entry data workflow.
-  - Avoid new Accommodation Unit samples to be published to the front page.
   - When making a reservation, control if user goes back with the back button of the web browser.

 ### Ideas / new features to add